-Types 5 Aquarius20 and 21 is expressed as a world spirit in this free-hand copy of some of the characters in a large rock art panel in California (Pioneer settler, Mary Brumley Noyes.
+Types 5:20 Aquarius and 5:21 Aquarius are expressed as a world spirit in this free-hand copy of some of the characters in a large rock art panel in California (Pioneer settler, Mary Brumley Noyes.
 Ink pen on paper.
 Mindprint analysis by Edmond Furter).
 The main figure is a large, horizontal, active, composite, dappled, benedicting healer, river baptiser, or nature spirit, as Aquarius often is, partly in his occasional vesica piscis halo, here around his head, conflated with some 6 Capricornus attributes (see an African antelope man-boat with mushrooms.
 See a lightning woman in another USA rock art image).

 11 Virgo is expressed as a shrimp or boat, and autumn marker (see the Egyptian Hierakonpolis disc as stylistic parallel).
 7g Galactic Centre is a luminary, as it often is.

 10 Teacher or Libra as a kachina doll, a ritual pageant mascot, as of Hopi culture (Gary A David; Orion zone).
 The original work has some unique features, such as the bandy legs, localised stylistic elements.

 Mindprint remains independent of conscious meanings, with enough symbolic overlap to make the subconscious typological sequence apparent.
 The axial pattern is never apparent, revealed only in the sequence, itself identified only when reduced from its cryptic cultural disguise to universal attributes, such as shape, gender, posture and function.

-The original work, and the copy, are notable for elegance (simplicity), and for hovering between geometry and figures, between ‘absstract’ and figurative.
+The original work, and the copy, are notable for elegance (simplicity), and for hovering between geometry and figures, between ‘abstract’ and figurative.
 Both versions demonstrate that provenance (time, place, source and cultural context) remain subordinate to universal and timeless structure, however seemingly conceptual in inspiration.

 The ecliptic pole is on the main figure’s elbow.